Therapy for Young Adults in San Francisco

 Therapy Can Help Young Adults Make Life Decisions That Honor Their Values

-As a therapist, I help young adults answer the burning question, “Who am I?”
-We’ll work together to identify the specific challenges that are holding you back from changing your circumstances and becoming who you want to be.
-In counseling, I assist young adults in uncovering aspects of your identity that you may have suppressed or ignored so that you can find self-acceptance and release the burden of others’ expectations.
+As a therapist, I help young adults engage with the central question, “Who am I?”
+Together, we’ll identify the challenges that are keeping you from changing your circumstances and becoming the person you want to be.
+In our work, I’ll support you in uncovering parts of yourself you may have suppressed or overlooked, so you can cultivate greater self-acceptance and begin letting go of the weight of other people’s expectations.

 What To Expect In Therapy Sessions For Young Adults

-Many young adults who pursue therapy decide to reach out for help because they’ve hit a “crisis point.”
-They may have been struggling with their mental health for months or even years, but after a breakup, job loss, or another tipping point, they realize that they need professional support to get back on their feet.
+Many young adults reach out for therapy because they’ve hit a “crisis point.”
+You may have been struggling with your mental health for months or even years, but a breakup, job loss, or another tipping point can suddenly make it clear that you need professional support to regain your footing.

-If you’re starting therapy while in the midst of a personal crisis, we’ll begin our work together by focusing on simple, practical coping strategies to help you feel stable again in your daily life.
-Once you’re ready, we’ll shift into exploring the roots of the problems that brought you to therapy.
+If you begin therapy while you’re in the midst of a crisis, our first priority will be helping you stabilize.
+We’ll start with simple, practical coping strategies that can bring more steadiness and structure to your daily life.
+Once you feel grounded enough to look inward, we’ll shift toward exploring the deeper roots of the challenges that brought you into therapy.

 Treatment Approaches To Therapy For Young Adults